rob-blackbourn/bareASGI-tutorial/blog-jinja2/README.md

 implemented using aiosqlite as the storage engine [here](bareasgi_blog/blog_repository.py).

-We will not discuss the implementation here, but it should be noted that all calls are asynchronous.
-For example the method to create a blog is as follows:
+The implementation is not relevant for this tutorial, but it should be noted that all calls are asynchronous.
+For example the method to create a blog is as
+follows:

 ```python
     async def create(self, **kwargs) -> int: